 To put it simply, remorse says, “Forgive me for hurting you," while guilt says, “Stop making me feel guilty for hurting you.”
 For a relationship to survive an affair, you must be persuaded that your partner's sorrow, confessions, and emotional pain are authentic—that they're based on remorse, not guilt.

-1. Not only do they apologize, and often, they openly express what they're apologizing for.
+1. Not only do they apologize, and often, but they also openly express what they're apologizing for.
 They don't make vague statements or blanket apologies.

 2. They show their remorse by doing things that they feel will lessen your pain.
 It’s about both words and actions.